 DIY investing giant Hargreaves Lansdown entered the market in September 2018, currently offering rates of up to 1.35% through its Active Savings product and without any service fees for users.

 Hargreaves Lansdown has a broader range of providers than the 19 partners that Raisin has.
 It has accounts from Investec, Paragon Bank, Coventry Building Society and Kent Reliance, as well as Shawbrook Bank and ICICI Bank.
 Similarly to Raisin, everything can be set up in one place and Hargreaves Lansdown will let you set up savings alerts.

 If you want higher rates than traditional savings, there are also apps such as Moneybox, which rounds up the spare change from your spending and puts it into an investment portfolio that can be held in an ISA.

-Raisin* makes the process of saving more convenient with a single login to access multiple accounts.
-This is helpful in the fast-paced world we live in and will benefit those looking for an efficient way to get more from their money and to access some of the best savings rates in the market.
+Raisin* makes the process of saving more convenient with a single login to access multiple accounts and offers new customers a bonus of £50 if they deposit £10,000 or more.
+Managing multiple accounts from one place is helpful in the fast-paced world we live in and will benefit those looking for an efficient way to get more from their money and to access some of the best savings rates in the market.
 But you are restricted to the partners Raisin chooses, and there are no tax-free saving options, so this is the trade-off for the convenience Raisin offers.